 In October 2018, the City entered into an Intergovernmental Agreement (IGA) for integrated transit services with Northern Illinois University (NIU).
 As of January 1, 2019, the City maintains oversight and operations of the NIU bus system known as the Huskie Line; per the IGA, NIU agreed to contribute 40% of the total fixed route system costs to the City of DeKalb to help fund the system.

-The Transit Division consists of three staff members, a Transit Manager, Transit Planning & Grants Coordinator, and a Geographic Information System (GIS) Specialist.
+The Transit Division consists of three staff members, a Transit Manager, and Assistant Transit Manager, and a Geographic Information System (GIS) Specialist.
 Transit staff members monitor service levels, ridership, customer service, routes, and grant administration.